SC affirms Napoles indictment

 The Supreme Court (SC) has affirmed the indictment of Janet Lim Napoles in connection with the alleged anomalous use of the priority development assistance fund (PDAF) of former Agusan del Sur Rep. Rodolfo Plaza.

-The cases involve the allegedly anomalous disbursement of P27.5 million from 2004 to 2010.
+The cases involve the allegedly anomalous disbursement of P27.5 million frm 2004 to 2010.

 The SC found no grave abuse of discretion in the findings of the Office of the Ombudsman that there exists probable cause in her case.